Two phones, two years: How North and South Korea reconnected

 A village of war and peace

 Both ends of the hotline used are located in the border village of Panmunjom in the demilitarized zone (DMZ) between the two states.
-The exact locations of the two phones are unknown, but it is likely that they are no more than a few hundred yards apart.

-The village is home to 33 communications lines between South and North Korea, according to the Ministry of Unification.
+The phones are located just 80 meters apart, on either side of the border, according to the Ministry of Unification.

 Despite a constant military presence, Panmunjom is known as a peace village.
 It was here that the two sides signed an armistice agreement in 1953, ending three years of active combat in the Korean War.